FosterZRussian/BattleBuilder/README.md

-# «BattleBuilder» is a Voxel-gamemode concept for Garry's Mod, which was in development from 2022 to 2023.
+# «BattleBuilder» is a Voxel-gamemode concept for Garry's Mod, which was in development from 2021 to 2022.
-At the moment, its development is frozen, so I want to share my best practices here.
+At the moment, its development is frozen, so I want to share my some practices here.

 ## Released
 – Reading the voxel worlds format (.vxl 0.75) from the Ace Of Spades game directly into the gamemode.